Phobos-developers/Phobos/docs/AI-Scripting-and-Mapping.md

 ##### `10100` Timed Area Guard

-- Puts the TaskForce into Area Guard Mode for the given units of time.
-Unlike the original timed Guard script (`5,n`) that just stays in place doing a basic guard operation the "Area Guard" action has a more active role attacking nearby invaders or defending units that needs protection.
+- Puts the TaskForce into Area Guard mode for the given units of time.
+Unlike the original timed Guard script action (`5,n`) that just stays in place doing a basic guard operation this action has a more active role attacking nearby invaders or defending units that needs protection.

 In `aimd.ini`:
 ```ini
 [SOMESCRIPTTYPE]  ; ScriptType
 x=10100,n            ; integer, time in ingame seconds
 ```
-##### `10101` Wait Until Ammo Is Full
+##### `10101` Wait Until Ammo is Full

 - If the TaskForce contains unit(s) that use ammo then the the script will not continue until all these units have fully refilled the ammo.